 - Safety: Losing weight too quickly can be dangerous and can cause a variety of health problems.
 A healthcare professional can help you determine a healthy rate of weight loss that is safe for you.

 - Medical conditions: Certain medical conditions can make it difficult to lose weight or can be made worse by rapid weight loss.
-A healthcare professional can help you manage these conditions and ensure that your weight loss plan is safe.
+A healthcare professional can help you manage these conditions and ensure your weight loss plan is safe.

 - Nutrient deficiencies: Rapid weight loss can lead to deficiencies in important nutrients such as protein, iron, and other minerals.
 A healthcare professional can help supplement these nutrients while losing weight.